 Note that it is sometimes hard for your dog to walk down the steps so you'd have to help him out till he figures it out himself.

-Sharkline Excursion is a typical example of luxury above ground pool.
-It is a low profile pool that can be used as wraparound decks and semi-inground pools and not only as an above ground pool.
+Sharkline Excursion is a typical example of a luxury above-ground pool.
+It is a low-profile pool that can be used as wraparound decks and semi-inground pools and not only as an above-ground pool.
 For those looking for a more eco-friendly and cost-efficient pool, I'd love to inform you that this pool is saltwater compatible.